Daredevils of Sassoun: Publications and translations

 In 1881 "Daredevils of Sasun" was translated into Russian.

 In 1902, the prominent Armenian poet and writer Hovhannes Tumanyan penned a poem telling the story of the David of Sassoun in a more modern language.

 Later the tale was translated into the languages of all fifteen republics of the Soviet Union, and then into French and Chinese.
 For translating the epic into Russian poet Valery Bryusov was designated People's Poet of Armenia in 1923.
 The poet and writer Konstantine Lortkipanidze translated several chapters of the epic into the Georgian language.

 Other variants of this folk epic have been published since 1874, and there are some fifty of them altogether.
 Bishop Garegin Srvandztiants saved the Armenian epic from oblivion.
-Six decades later a scholar of Armenian literature and folklore Manuk Abeghian rendered an almost equally valuable service with his co-workers by collecting nearly all of these variants in three scholarly volumes published by the State Publishing House in Yerevan, Soviet Armenia in 1936, 1944 (part l) and 1951 (part ll), under the general title Daredevils of Sasun.
+Six decades later a scholar of Armenian literature and folklore Manuk Abeghian and his co-workers collected nearly all of these variants in three scholarly volumes published in Yerevan in 1936, 1944 (part l) and 1951 (part ll), under the general title Daredevils of Sasun.
 All three volumes contain over 2,500 pages of text.
 In 1939 a collated text weaving most of the important episodes together was published for popular reading under the title "David of Sasun".
 As village texts are in various dialects, which presents many difficulties to the modern reader, the story was reworded and a fairly uniform style comprehensible to Eastern Armenian dialects was adopted.
 From 1939 until 1966 all translations were made from this popularized text.

 In 1964 Leon Zaven Surmelian, an Armenian-American poet, survivor, and memoirist of the Armenian genocide, chose a narrative from within all recorded versions, translated the epic into English, and published it under the name Daredevils of Sassoun.
 In his introduction, Surmelian sharply criticized the literary renderings of the epic published in Soviet Armenia.
 Surmelian denounced, among many other things, the fact that, due to both State Atheism and Censorship in the Soviet Union, "The religious element is played down."

 During a visit to Yerevan prior to the publication of his treatment in the United States of America, Surmelian expressed these opinions to a Soviet Armenian writer and professor, who replied with a smile, "We may translate your English version into Armenian."